 Test your powers of discernment by watching these videos of past presentations.
 No googling!
 Can you determine if the science is real or fake?
 What about the presenter?

-The real science included a talk on STEM programs, a discussion of recent research on the effects of testosterone levels on bonobos sexual behavior, an overview of research on the connections between trauma in childhood and criminal behavior and finally a lecture of the spread of cholera in Haiti.
-Fake science included false signs of alien communication and genetically engineered cockroaches.
+The real science has included the neuroscience of tickling, the theory of mentalization, an overview of Game Transfer Phenomena and a lecture on the spread of cholera in Haiti.
+Fake science has included false signs of alien communication and genetically engineered cockroaches.

 If you are interested in presenting at a future edition of Real/Fake Science please get in touch!